Pistacia lentiscus: Resin

 Within the European Union, mastic production in Chios is granted protected designation of origin and protected geographical indication names.
 Although the tree is native to all of the Mediterranean region, it will release its resin only on selected places, most notably, around Cesme, Turkey and in the southern portion of the Greek island of Chios, the latter being the only place in the world where it is cultivated regularly.
 The island's mastic production is controlled by a co-operative of "medieval" villages, collectively known as the 'mastichochoria' (Μαστιχοχώρια, lit. "mastic villages").

 Cultivation history

 The resin is collected by bleeding the trees from small cuts made in the bark of the main branches, and allowing the sap to drip onto the specially prepared ground below.
-The harvesting is done during the summer between June and September.
+The harvesting is done during the summer between July and September.
 After the mastic is collected, it is washed manually and is set aside to dry, away from the sun, as it will start melting again.

-Mastic resin is a relatively expensive kind of spice; it has been used principally as a chewing gum for at least 2,400 years.
+Mastic resin is a relatively expensive kind of spice; it has been used principally as a chewing gum over centuries.
 The flavour can be described as a strong, slightly smoky, resiny aroma and can be an acquired taste.